Women in Technology

 Remember the pool of female talent is small and is in high demand.
 There are some roles where there are more women than others.
 Sadly, there are still not yet many female architects, data scientists or CISOs, but there are a good number of fine programme directors, business partners, and CIOs, for example.
 Even if you are focusing on gender diversity, you should not compromise the quality bar in your tech organisation.
 Hire where the talent is and focus on developing in house capability in these more difficult roles.
 Each time you are able to hire, consider whether it could be an opportunity for diversity, but recognise that it cannot be a blanket requirement.

 An excellent way to test the waters before committing to a full search is to commission a mapping exercise.
 Savannah regularly conducts these to see whether the goal of placing a female in a particular role is viable.
 We identify every single appropriate female in the market (geographic and function), and our clients then have certainty that if they wish to hire a woman, she will be included in that exercise.
-Mappings can be undertaken at varying levels of detail (and cost), from a simple list of LinkedIn profiles to a very detailed document covering career trajectory, salary details etc. This is particularly important to ensure your compensation packages (women are expensive – think supply and demand) are at the right level or to support succession planning, or to build new talent pools.
+Mappings can be undertaken at varying levels of detail (and cost), from a simple list of LinkedIn profiles to a very detailed document covering career trajectory, salary details etc. This is particularly important to ensure your compensation packages are at the right level or to support succession planning, or to build new talent pools.

 That confidence thing